okomok/mada/README.md

 1. Requires -"Yrecursion 50" flag.
 1. No metamethod overloading.
 1. Meta-eq is infeasible.
-1. Metamethod can't be generic.
+1. Generic metamethod can't be overridden.
 (As a result, meta-if is infeasible.)